ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: pre}

-If the number of associations of an HPCS key was not zero at the start of the migration and it does not drop to zero at some point, that might indicate services are encountering problems migrating keys or there are stale associations.
-Create an IBM Support ticket for Key Protect, mention HPCS to Key Protect migration.
+If the number of associations of an HPCS key was not zero at the start of the migration and does not drop to zero, services might be encountering problems migrating keys.
+Alternatively, there might be stale associations.
+Create an IBM Support ticket for Key Protect and mention HPCS to Key Protect migration.

 ### Invalid resource CRN format